raspberrypilearning/build-an-octapi/en/step_7.md

     ```bash
     ssh-keygen
     ```

+    Press Enter when asked where to save the key, and press Enter again twice when asked for a passphrase, leaving it empty.

     This key is used to help the `cluster_action.sh` script (provided with the client software) to run with the servers.